atp800/wildatlas/README.md

 # wildatlas

-A static vue.js/vuepress website for my travel blog, eco product reviews and articles about science/nature
+A static astro website for my travel blog, eco product reviews and articles about science/nature